DariuszPorowski/github-action-gitleaks/README.md

     sarif_file: ${{ steps.gitleaks.outputs.report }}
 ```

-> __NOTE:__ SARIF file uploads for code scanning is not available for everyone.
+> ⚠️ SARIF file uploads for code scanning is not available for everyone.
 Read GitHub docs ([Uploading a SARIF file to GitHub](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/uploading-a-sarif-file-to-github)) for more information.

 ### With JSON report and custom rules config